ikeda042/CytoMatic4/README.md

 In this section, we use "test_database.db" to demonstrate.

-The output files can be modified in data_analysis.py as needed.

 You can also run the scripts with the following commands to achieve the same results: